 Hubballi Karnataka, India Travel Guide

-Hubballi Central Bus Stand (CBT) serves as the major hub for NWKRTC buses.
-Dedicated BRTS depots are located throughout Hubballi and Dharwad, with route maps available at stations and online.
+Hubballi Central Bus Stop (CBT) serves as the major hub for NWKRTC buses.
+Dedicated BRTS depots are located throughout Hubballi and Dharwad, with route maps available at stations plus digital.
 NWKRTC conductors issue paper tickets on board (cash payment).
 HDBRTS offers smart cards for frequent travelers and single-journey paper tickets at stations.
 Buses generally operate from early morning (6:00 AM) until late evening (9:00-10:00 PM).

 Use Google Maps for local bus services and estimated travel times.